 A Country, State, City, DMA, Metro, Zip Code, and Radius.
 You’ll want to pay attention to the exclusions.
 In Google Ads, geofencing and geo-targeting are called Location Targeting.
 Geofencing with Google Ads should help your quality score by serving more relevant ads to local users.

 Once you select Locations, you can expand the geofencing options in the Google Adwords campaign.
+Your top geofencing and geo-targeting options are the following:

 - All countries and territories